KristoferLintonReid/Enhanced-Cancer-Subtyping-/README.md

 # Enhanced-Cancer-Subtyping-
 Enhanced Cancer Subtyping MRes Project Imperial College London

-## Abstract

-### Introduction
+## Introduction

 Subtyping of tumor transcriptome expression profiles is a routine method used to distinguish tumor heterogeneity.
 Unsupervised clustering techniques are often combined with survival analysis to decipher the relationship between genes and the survival times of patients.
 However, the reproducibility of these subtyping based studies is poor.
 There are multiple reports which have conflicting subtype and gene-survival time relationship results.